ulysseherbach/harissa/README.md

 #### Basic info

-The package is based on Python 3 and uses the following standard scientific libraries:
+The package depends on the following standard scientific libraries:
 - numpy
 - scipy
 - matplotlib

-It was tested with numpy 1.13.3, scipy 1.0.0 and matplotlib 2.1.1, but should work with any recent version.

 Also, you can install it with pip: